grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 As Owen opened the hatch to see Shakes' greasy-haired visage grinning up at them Percy's voice came back on the _Prospect's_ PA.
 "Hemi, Bastian is telling me that he is tracking the sub with the ram closing on us.
 He thinks they picked up the _Gnat_ and followed Shakes in."

+[//]: # (Put Herschel back aboard the Prospect here --- in case they want to contact the Gnat)

 Still down in the _Gnat's_ control seat, Shakes could hear the PA message.
 "Hemi, there's no way man --- I was ultra fucking slow and quiet on my approach.
 I could have passed through a sleeping baby's bedroom without fucking waking it."

 "They were pinging widely."
 Hemi replied, leaning over the hatch down to the _Gnat_.
 "They may have simply caught you moving and followed the only moving object in the water.
 It can't be helped now.
 Owen, help me get this stuff down to the _Gnat_."